Frowtchie/League-Stats/README.md

 - `RIOT_API_TOKEN` (required): Your Riot Games API token

 **Note**: With the new Riot ID-based player lookup, you no longer need to configure individual player PUUIDs.
-The script will automatically fetch PUUIDs using the Riot API when you provide a game name and tag line.
+The script will automatically fetch PUUIDs using the Riot API when you provide an IGN and tag line.

 **No need to source config.env manually:** All scripts automatically load environment variables from `config.env`.